dhelms1/HugoPortfolio/content/post/2021-06-14-gpuscraping/index.md

                                     html_text() %>% .[1])
 }
 ```
 Now this...
 This was true pain to get working.
 If only Newegg had a normal rating system like every other website out there.
 But of course they have to put their ratings as "eggs", which is creative I will say, but also made pulling this information ridiculously long.
 I don't expect the above code to make much sense (it doesn't really to me and I'm the one who wrote it), but basically I had to read through the raw data without converting it to readable text using *html_text()*.
 I couldn't just index it either because each rating appeared at a different point for each gpu.
-However, the work around this was to split the raw data at the *rating rating* tag and take the second object, which I then subset ranging from index 10 to 30 to produce this:

-> ="5 out of 5 eggs"></
+However, the work around this was to split the raw data at the *rating rating* tag and take the second object, which I then subset ranging from index 10 to 30 to produce this: `="5 out of 5 eggs"></`.

-This above is an example of rating for a "5 star" product, which I will now need to clean but that will occur later during the Data Processing section (I probably could have decreased the index range, but I wanted to keep a buffer just in case).
+This is an example of rating for a "5 star" product, which I will now need to clean but that will occur later during the Data Processing section (I probably could have decreased the index range, but I wanted to keep a buffer just in case).
 Getting the Number of Ratings was much easier, just converting to readable text and taking the first item.
 I'm just glad this part is over, and now we can move onto the Pricing script code.

 ## GPU Pricing
 ``` r